Related Topics

 Regular hand washing and a healthy lifestyle (including not smoking) can help keep pneumonia and other illnesses at bay.
 But the most important thing you can do to prevent pneumonia is get the pneumococcal vaccine.

-CDC recommends adults age 65 and older get vaccinated to help prevent some forms of pneumonia.
-The same guidance applies to adults age 19 to 64 with certain underlying medical conditions (e.g., chronic heart or lung disease, HIV infection, diabetes) or certain risk factors (e.g., smoking, alcoholism).
+CDC recommends adults age 50 and older get vaccinated to help prevent some forms of pneumonia.
+The same guidance applies to adults younger than 50 who are at increased risk for pneumococcal disease.

-For both groups of patients, a pneumococcal conjugate vaccine is recommended.
-This can be either:
+For both groups of patients, a dose of PCV15, PCV20, or PCV21 is recommended.

 Older adults should also get the flu vaccine (the high-dose version) every year, since pneumonia is a common complication of the flu.